eitansuez/istio-flagger/README.md

 >
 > What does this message mean?:
 >
-> "reviews-primary.bookinfo not ready: waiting for rollout to finish: observed deployment generation less than desired generation"
+> _reviews-primary.bookinfo not ready: waiting for rollout to finish: observed deployment generation less than desired generation_

 Also note that the reviews deployment is set to 0 replicas and replaced with "reviews-primary".
 That's because that deployment will become the canary version when changes are applied.